 Yes and no. The affiliate links don’t work the same on your phone as they do a desktop.

 If you’re shopping on a computer, you don’t have to buy immediately for the blogger to get the commission.
-Clicking the link will create a cookie on your computer that remains active for around 30 days (unless you delete your cookies).
+Clicking the link will create a cookie on your computer that remains active for a certain time frame set by the retailer (unless you delete your cookies).

 - Side Note: Using sites like Ebates will override affiliate commissions.
-Technically, Ebates is an affiliate network that is making money from your sale but giving you a small percentage.
+Technically, Ebates is an affiliate network that is making money from your sale but giving you a smaller percentage back.

 Do bloggers get everything for free?